 Residents learn how to function within a dynamic, tertiary care regional resource (Level I) trauma center.
-Responsibilities increase to match the resident's level of training, and by program completion, residents are fully competent to take medical histories and perform physical examinations, place physician's orders and consultations, develop pre- and postoperative reports, maintain charts, dictate operative reports, coordinate care with other specialists, present at conferences, write patient correspondence, and address many insurance issues.
+Responsibilities increase to match the resident's level of training, and by program completion, residents are fully competent to perform many oral and maxillofacial surgical procedures, take medical histories and perform physical examinations, place physician's orders and consultations, develop pre- and postoperative reports, maintain charts, dictate operative reports, coordinate care with other specialists, present at conferences, write patient correspondence, and address many insurance issues.

-The teaching staff of one full-time and eight part-time faculty prepares residents to:
+The teaching staff of three full-time and several part-time faculty prepares residents to:

 - Interact well with peers and colleagues in dentistry, medicine, and surgery

 - Practice the full scope of the OMFS specialty with a broad-based world view of the health sciences

 - Provide holistic care and maintain compassionate and ethical relationships with patients, peers, and support staff

 - Identify diseases/disorders not generally in the immediate scope of their expertise and make appropriate referrals

 - Teach effectively and become members of teaching faculties

 - Obtain American Board of Oral and Maxillofacial Surgery certification

 OMFS clinical training consists of ambulatory dentoalveolar patient treatment, trauma call coverage, inpatient floor coverage, and assisting attending physicians in the operating room.
 Responsibilities are assigned according to level of training.